BIO

 2021

-"Castle Hill" mural (collaborative), Bronx, NY
+"Castle Hill" mural, Bronx, NY

 Acrylic on canvas, 8' x 5 ½'